PacktPublishing/Learning-Kibana-7-Second-Edition/README.md

 Quick Start Guide, both published by Packt.

 **Bahaaldine Azarmi**
-Bahaaldine Azarmi, or Baha for short, is the head of solutions architecture in the EMEA South region at Elastic.
+, or Baha for short, is the head of solutions architecture in the EMEA South region at Elastic.
 Prior to this position, Baha co-founded ReachFive, a marketing data platform focused on user behavior and social analytics.
 He has also worked for a number of different software vendors, including Talend and Oracle, where he held positions as a